-The Model 790 provides three buttons and associated LFDs for selection of the source to be monitored.
+The Model 790 provides three buttons and associated LEDs for selection of the source to be monitored.
 The choices are the two surround inputs and the stereo input; only one source can be monitored at a time.
-It's interesting to note that while the surround inputs have an LFE channel associated with them, the corresponding post-fader digital and analog monitor output channels are designated as subwoofer (SUB), rather than LFE.
+It's interesting to note that while the surround inputs have an LFE channel associated with them, the corresponding post-fader monitor output channel is designated as subwoofer (SUB), rather than LFE.
 This terminology was selected to highlight the fact that this output channel may include more than just LFE content.
-The bass management function, if enabled. will redirect low-frequency energy from the main channels, combine it with the contents from the LFE input channel, and route the combination to the subwoofer (SUB) channels of the post-fader digital and analog monitor outputs.
+The bass management function, if enabled, will redirect low-frequency energy from the main channels, combine it with the contents from the LFE input channel, and route the combination to the postfader monitor output's subwoofer (SUB) channel.